 I was horrified to learn that Georgia’s legislature and governor decided to punish Delta Airlines with the repeal of a tax incentive on behalf of a treasonous (Putin), violent, white supremacist organization like the National Rifle Association.
 Like the overwhelming majority of Americans, I can disgusted by the way the NRA has reacted to the mass shooting in Parkland.
 Then I started to read about Georgia’s “Guns Everywhere” laws and grew even more disturbed.
 I can assure you that I will not be spending a single tourist dollar in your state—ever—until Georgia’s “leaders” change their priorities and demonstrate a responsibility for the public’s well-being and safety.

-Once you have taken one or more of the above actions, click the orange banner above to report taking action!
+Once you have taken one or more of the above actions, click the orange banner below to report taking action!